matiboux/Oli/README.md

 ### More things

 **You might also want to see *other things that could help you*:**
 Want to use a database with your website?
-Get the [default Oli SQL file here](https://github.com/OliFramework/Oli-Default-SQL).
+Import the [default Oli SQL file](#) (oli.default.sql) in your MySQL database.
 Want to use the account management feature?
-Get the [official Oli login page](https://github.com/OliFramework/Oli-Login-Page) now!
+Learn about the [official Oli login page](https://github.com/OliFramework/Oli-Login-Page)!

 Want to find addons or pages made by the community?
 Or maybe even their own projects?
-[Check what they made](https://github.com/OliFramework/Oli/wiki/Created-by-the-community) (wip).
+[Check what they made](https://github.com/OliFramework/Oli/wiki/Created-by-the-community) (**WIP**).

-Are you a developer?
-You can create your own addon for Oli, [here's how](#) (wip).
+You are a developer?
+Learn about [creating your own addon for Oli](#) (**WIP**).
-Don't forget to **share your creations with us**!
+Don't forget to *share your creations with us*! ♪

 ---